DS-100/fa25/gradproject-cv.md

 description: Specifications for the CV grad project for Data 200.
 markdown: kramdown
 ---
-# Graduate Project 1: Computer Vision
+# Graduate Project: Computer Vision
 {:.no_toc}

 * TOC